0xDexter0us/blog/content/posts/ccc-h1ctf.md

 ```

 We saved the above files as `evil.dtd` and `files.xml` respectively in our S3 bucket with public read access.
-After that we reloaded our page and we got hit on our burp collaborator and guess what it contained base64 encoded `etc/passwd` file.
+After that we reloaded our page and we got hit on our burp collaborator and guessed that it contained a base64 encoded `etc/passwd` file.

 {{< image src="/images/ccc-h1ctf/image-20210603230030784.png" position="center" style="border-radius: 5px;" >}}